“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Lake Malawi crocodile

-Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general, the whole of Malawi can be considered pretty safe for tourists if the obvious concerning precautions are applied.
+Thefts, robberies, or attacks are very rarely (if ever) experienced in this area.
+In general, the whole of Malawi is pretty safe for tourists if the obvious precautions are taken.
 Using a good anti-theft backpack is a good idea, especially when traveling by public transport.

 Scams happen but usually, those are just overcharges for a product or service, if you want to buy some souvenirs or go on an “unofficial” tour, try to understand what a fair price for that will be by asking around.
 Always bargain reasonably and never accept the first price.